Boxing World Qualifiers: Abhinash Jamwal, Nishant Dev register comfortable victories on Day 3 - www.lokmattimes.com

 Boxing World Qualifiers: Abhinash Jamwal, Nishant Dev register comfortable victories on Day 3

-New Delhi, May 26 Indian boxers continued their winning run on day three of the second World Boxing ...
+New Delhi [India], May 26 : Indian boxers continued their winning run on day three of the 2nd World ...

-New Delhi, May 26 Indian boxers continued their winning run on day three of the second World Boxing Qualifiers for Paris Olympics as Abhinash Jamwal and Nishant Dev comfortably won their respective 63.5kg and 71kg bouts in Bangkok on Sunday.
+New Delhi [India], May 26 : Indian boxers continued their winning run on day three of the 2nd World Boxing qualifiers for the Paris Olympics as Abhinash Jamwal and Nishant Dev comfortably won their respective 63.5 kg and 71 kg bouts in Bangkok on Sunday.

 Jamwal, who has replaced Olympian Shiva Thapa in the 2nd qualifiers, was at his dominant best against Andriejus Lavrenovas of Lithuania in his first-round bout.